 In my youth I had difficulties in coping with (in)visible structures of power, and their devastating consequences.
 They left wounds that became scars.
 In this project I try to find answers to compelling questions e.g. what to do with wounds and scars that were inflicted upon me but are not mine, what do scars do to us and what do we do with them, do we choose to pay attention and nurse them, or do we prefer to hide and neglect them?

 In mendings of textiles I found a metaphor for these mental and physical scars.
-Do not both scars and mendings bear witness to damage and the way it has been coped with?
-Or were they neglected and did time do the rest?
 I want to recognize pain, find and offer consolation.

-In my workshop I highlighted with cloth and gauze those places in textiles where mendings or wear was visible; I took pictures as if they were wounds.
-The small dimensions enhanced the intimacy of the subject.
+I highlight with cloth and gauze those places in textiles where mendings or wear are visible; I take pictures as if they are wounds.
+The small dimensions enhance the intimacy of the subject.